Bouza1/serve_reserve_final/README.md

   - ``` venv/Scripts/activate ```
   - ``` pip install -r requirements.txt ```
   - ``` py run.py ```

 The application requries enivornment variables, access may be granted on request.

 ## Testing:
 Tests Do Not Run In The Command Line!
-Could Not Resolve The Issue
 - ALL 60 Tests Pass

 To Run Tests: